MaRrDG/learning-solid/README.md

 -   [ ] Make tic tac toe game:
     -   [x] Make the UI.
     -   [x] Make the selection for the box.
-    -   [ ] Make the randomize selection for Player2.
+    -   [x] Make the randomize selection for Player2.
     -   [ ] Show if you win/draw or lose.
     -   [ ] Update the statistics context.
+-   [ ] Make setup for netifly and make auto deploy.
 -   [ ] Make minesweeper game: